cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 There is currently not a thriving ecosystem of Cosmos SDK modules.
 We hypothesize that this is in part due to:
 1. lack of a stable v1.0 Cosmos SDK to build modules off of.
 Module interfaces are changing, sometimes dramatically, from point release to point release, often for good reasons, but this does not create a stable foundation to build on.
-2. lack of a properly implemented object capability or even object-oriented encapsulation system.
+2. lack of a properly implemented object capability or even object-oriented encapsulation system which makes refactors of module keeper interfaces inevitable because the current interfaces are poorly constrained.

 ### `x/bank` Case Study

-We use `x/bank as a case study` of this.
+We use `x/bank` of this.

 Currently the `x/bank` keeper gives pretty much unrestricted access to any module which references it.
 For instance, the `SetBalance` method allows the caller to set the balance of any account to anything, bypassing even proper tracking of supply.